Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Limits from SN 1987A and a future galactic supernova

 where $N_e$ is the number of events with an energy bin, $E_i$ and $N_i$ are the actually observed energies and number of events with an energy bin. $N_{\rm bin}$ and $N_{\rm obs}$ are the number of energy bins and the total number of events.
 The normalization constant is not important because we will consider only the likelihood ratio.
 For the SN 1987A, we consider the product of the individual likelihoods of IMB and Kamiokande-II.
 According to the SN 1987A data, the relevant regions are $(E_{\rm low}, E_{\rm high})=(7.5, 50)\ {\rm MeV}$ for Kamiokande-II and $(19, 75)\ {\rm MeV}$ for IMB \cite{Jegerlehner:1996kx,Fiorillo:2022cdq}.
 However, no other triggers except for muon-trigger events were observed in the IMB \cite{Fiorillo:2022cdq}.
 We do not impose a upper cutoff of energy for the IMB.
 For HK, we consider $(E_{\rm low}, E_{\rm high})=(10, 1000)\ {\rm MeV}$ and an energy bin of 10 MeV.
 As the actual observational data for SN 1987A, we use FIG.~S2 in ref.~\cite{Fiorillo:2022cdq}.
 As the expected data for a galactic SN, we use eq.~(\ref{STSN}) with $(E_{\rm tot},E_0,\alpha)=(1.98\times 10^{53}\ {\rm erg},\ 12.7\ {\rm MeV},\ 2.39)$ for all $\nu$ and $\bar{\nu}$ for simplicity.

-SN simulations with spherical symmetry have a tension with the SN 1987A data \cite{Fiorillo:2023frv}.
+SN simulations might have a tension with the SN 1987A data \cite{Li:2023ulf,Fiorillo:2023frv}.
 In addition, the data is not informative about the pinching parameter $\alpha$ \cite{Mirizzi:2005tg}.
 So we fix $\alpha=2.39$ based on the SN model SFHo-18.8 and conservatively marginalize the likelihood over the other SN model parameters, $E_0$ and $E_{\rm tot}$,

 where $g$ and $m$ are the coupling and mass for hypothesis particles.
 We confirm the marginalized likelihood $\tilde{L}$ is maximum at $g=0$, i.e., the new signal is not preferred as in ref.~\cite{Fiorillo:2022cdq}.
 Then we define a test statistics,